August 24 | Eleventh Sunday after Pentecost

 Thanks for visiting the Ascension and Saint Agnes website.
 You can also follow the parish on Facebook.

 Gather up some friends and visit in person in downtown Washington.
 You will be warmly welcomed.
 Feel free to participate as your feel comfortable.
-Christ is in our midst.
-He is and ever shall be.

 Plan to stay after Mass for coffee hour, refreshments, and conversation.